Arlo Technologies (NYSE:ARLO) Updates Q1 2022 Earnings Guidance

-Arlo Technologies (NYSE:ARLO – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
+Arlo Technologies (NYSE:ARLO – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $-0.060-$0.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.050.
 The company issued revenue guidance of $110 million-$120 million, compared to the consensus revenue estimate of $95.49 million.

-Arlo Technologies (NYSE:ARLO – Get Rating) last released its quarterly earnings results on Tuesday, March 1st.
-The company reported $0.04 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.04) by $0.08.
-The firm had revenue of $142.86 million for the quarter, compared to analysts’ expectations of $134.96 million.
-Arlo Technologies had a negative net margin of 12.88% and a negative return on equity of 47.08%.
-The business’s revenue was up 24.4% on a year-over-year basis.
-During the same period in the prior year, the firm earned ($0.19) EPS.
-Research analysts forecast that Arlo Technologies will post -0.55 earnings per share for the current year.
+Several brokerages recently weighed in on ARLO.
+Deutsche Bank Aktiengesellschaft increased their target price on Arlo Technologies from $10.00 to $14.00 and gave the stock a buy rating in a research report on Wednesday, March 2nd.
+Lake Street Capital began coverage on Arlo Technologies in a research report on Tuesday, January 25th.
+They issued a buy rating and a $14.00 target price on the stock.
+Zacks Investment Research lowered Arlo Technologies from a buy rating to a hold rating in a research report on Tuesday, January 11th.
+BWS Financial increased their price target on Arlo Technologies from $12.00 to $15.00 and gave the company a buy rating in a report on Wednesday, March 2nd.
+Finally, Raymond James increased their price target on Arlo Technologies from $11.00 to $14.00 and gave the company an outperform rating in a report on Wednesday, March 2nd.
+One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of Buy and an average target price of $13.25.

-In related news, CFO Gordon Mattingly sold 10,000 shares of the stock in a transaction that occurred on Tuesday, December 21st.
-The shares were sold at an average price of $10.00, for a total transaction of $100,000.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Company insiders own 1.60% of the company’s stock.
+In other news, CFO Gordon Mattingly sold 10,000 shares of the firm’s stock in a transaction dated Tuesday, December 21st.
+The stock was sold at an average price of $10.00, for a total transaction of $100,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+1.60% of the stock is owned by company insiders.

-A number of institutional investors have recently modified their holdings of the business.
-Barclays PLC boosted its position in Arlo Technologies by 66.2% in the fourth quarter.
-Barclays PLC now owns 110,259 shares of the company’s stock valued at $1,156,000 after buying an additional 43,933 shares in the last quarter.
-BlackRock Inc. raised its stake in shares of Arlo Technologies by 3.8% during the fourth quarter.
-BlackRock Inc. now owns 12,581,668 shares of the company’s stock valued at $131,982,000 after acquiring an additional 466,311 shares during the last quarter.
-California State Teachers Retirement System raised its stake in shares of Arlo Technologies by 4.9% during the fourth quarter.
-California State Teachers Retirement System now owns 46,050 shares of the company’s stock valued at $483,000 after acquiring an additional 2,145 shares during the last quarter.
-Thrivent Financial for Lutherans raised its stake in shares of Arlo Technologies by 2.3% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 68,603 shares of the company’s stock valued at $720,000 after acquiring an additional 1,545 shares during the last quarter.
-Finally, Legal & General Group Plc raised its stake in shares of Arlo Technologies by 6.3% during the fourth quarter.
-Legal & General Group Plc now owns 180,874 shares of the company’s stock valued at $1,898,000 after acquiring an additional 10,690 shares during the last quarter.
-Hedge funds and other institutional investors own 67.22% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+Barclays PLC grew its stake in Arlo Technologies by 66.2% in the fourth quarter.
+Barclays PLC now owns 110,259 shares of the company’s stock worth $1,156,000 after purchasing an additional 43,933 shares in the last quarter.
+BlackRock Inc. grew its stake in Arlo Technologies by 3.8% in the fourth quarter.
+BlackRock Inc. now owns 12,581,668 shares of the company’s stock worth $131,982,000 after purchasing an additional 466,311 shares in the last quarter.
+California State Teachers Retirement System grew its stake in Arlo Technologies by 4.9% in the fourth quarter.
+California State Teachers Retirement System now owns 46,050 shares of the company’s stock worth $483,000 after purchasing an additional 2,145 shares in the last quarter.
+Thrivent Financial for Lutherans grew its stake in Arlo Technologies by 2.3% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 68,603 shares of the company’s stock worth $720,000 after purchasing an additional 1,545 shares in the last quarter.
+Finally, Legal & General Group Plc grew its stake in Arlo Technologies by 6.3% in the fourth quarter.
+Legal & General Group Plc now owns 180,874 shares of the company’s stock worth $1,898,000 after purchasing an additional 10,690 shares in the last quarter.
+Institutional investors own 67.22% of the company’s stock.

 Arlo Technologies, Inc engages in the provision and development of cloud infrastructure and mobile app for smart connected devices.
 It offers wire-free smart Wi-Fi and LTE-enabled cameras, advanced baby monitors, smart security lights, and audio doorbell.
 The company was founded in January 2018 and is headquartered in Carlsbad, CA.